Common Sprinkler Problems

 Mistingmore details

-Misting is relatively self-explanatory but the causes and solutions can vary widely.
 Misting turns the normal spray from a sprinkler head into a cloud of fine mist consisting of tiny water droplets.
-This mist is then easily carried away by wind or simply evaporates, wasting precious water.
-Misting may be caused by blocked heads or clogged nozzles, but the most common cause is high water pressure.
+Instead of landing on your grass, this mist easily blows away or evaporates.
+Misting may be caused by blocked heads, low heads, or clogged nozzles, but the most common cause is high water pressure.

 Broken Pipesmore details

-If you’re concerned you may have a broken pipe underground, we highly recommend getting in touch with a certified sprinkler pro to find the leak and repair the pipe for you.
+Pipes can break when they are impacted by tree roots or digging animals, or when they aren’t winterized properly.
+If you’re concerned you may have a broken pipe, we highly recommend hiring a sprinkler professional to find the leak and repair it for you.

 Broken Valvemore details

-A broken valve will need to be replaced and since it is a more technical piece of equipment, we recommend hiring a sprinkler professional to install the new valve.
+A broken valve will need to be repaired or replaced.
+We recommend hiring a sprinkler professional for this.

 Improper Pressuremore details

-If left unchecked, improper pressure can cause some serious problems on the sprinkler system, and will result in very inefficient watering.
-High pressure causes smaller droplets to be sprayed out of the sprinkler head, see “Misting”.
-This results in water being blown down the street or evaporating into the air.
-Consistently high pressure can also cause sprinkler heads to wear out more quickly, meaning you’ll have to replace them more frequently.
+Improper pressure can cause inefficient watering and some serious problems with your sprinkler system.
+High pressure causes smaller droplets to be sprayed out of the sprinkler head, known as misting.
+This results in water blowing away or evaporating.
+Consistently high pressure can also cause sprinkler heads to wear out more quickly, meaning you’ll have to replace parts more frequently.
+It also makes your system more susceptible to breaks and leaks.
+High pressure can be addressed by installing a pressure regulator (see the “Misting” section for more info).

 Poor Head Spacingmore details

-When a sprinkler system is designed, it should incorporate “head-to-head spacing.”
-This means the spray of one head should reach the closest heads around it to ensure an even distribution of water.
-Without head-to-head spacing, a zone has probably has uneven distribution with poor head spacing.
-With that uneven distribution, some grass on the zone won’t get as much water as it needs, resulting in dry, brown spots of grass.
+When a sprinkler system is designed, it should incorporate “head-to-head coverage.”
+This means the spray from one head should reach the closest heads around it to ensure a complete distribution of water.
+Without head-to-head spacing, a zone probably has uneven watering, which can lead to dry spots.

-Unfortunately the only sure-fire fix to poor head spacing is completely redesigning the zones with the problem.
-If you choose to go this route, we definitely recommend working with a qualified sprinkler company to ensure the new design incorporates head-to-head spacing.
+Depending on how your zone is set up, you may need to just move one head or you may need to have the whole zone redesigned.
+If you choose to go this route, we definitely recommend working with a sprinkler professional to ensure the new design incorporates proper head spacing.

 Inappropriate Head Typemore details

-There are two common types of sprinkler heads; spray and rotor.
-Spray heads, with a shorter throw distance, are designed to cover smaller areas of grass like a front yard or side strip.
-Rotor heads, on the other hand, have much longer throw distances and are meant to cover larger areas of grass like a back yard or a ball field.
+There are three common types of sprinkler heads: spray, rotor, and high efficiency (HE).
+Spray heads have a shorter throw distance (also known as radius), meaning they are designed to cover smaller areas of grass like a front yard or side strip.
+Rotor heads, on the other hand, have much longer throw distances so they can cover larger areas of grass like a backyard or a ball field.
+HE heads can be used for small or large patches of grass, depending on how the system is designed.

 If spray heads are used on larger areas of grass, it’s likely that that grass won’t be getting covered with water as well as it should.
-That would result in dry, brown spots of grass.
-Alternatively, if rotor heads are used on a small patch of grass, you’ll almost certainly be left with overspray and waste water.
-Both instances are examples of an inappropriate head type being used on a zone.
+This results in dry, brown spots.
+Alternatively, if rotor heads are used on a small patch of grass, you’ll have severe overspray and water waste like in the image on the left.

-To fix the issue, simply replace the inappropriate head type with the correct one.
-In some cases of spray heads being used on a larger zone, you may be able to replace the nozzle with a high-efficiency rotary nozzle.
-But make sure to increase the run time on that zone as high efficiency rotary nozzles emit one-third the amount of water a spray nozzle does in the same period of time.
+To fix the issue, replace the inappropriate head type with the correct one.
+In some cases, if spray heads are used on a larger zone, you may be able to replace the spray nozzles with HE nozzles.
+If you choose this option, be sure to increase the run time on that zone.
+We suggest to triple the run time since HE nozzles emit 3 to 6 times less water than spray nozzles do in the same period of time.

 Incorrect Nozzlemore details